 Thesis Committee Members will provide feedback to the RRC by completing a REDCap form after the presentation.
-The RRC Member will compile feedback from the REDCap survey and provide this to the student within one week following their presentation.
+The RRC Liaison to the student's Thesis Committee will compile feedback from the REDCap survey and provide this to the student within one week following their presentation.